sunyoungk/sunyoungk.github.io/projects/automaticComplexity.md

 At the end of the summer, the other students and I presented our work at the Summer Undergraduate Research Symposium.
 The link to the slides is below.

-View the presentation from the Symposium [here] (https://www.overleaf.com/read/rbdfttrwcfxw).
+Here is the [presentation](https://www.overleaf.com/read/rbdfttrwcfxw) from the Symposium.